 ©DenisProduction.com / Adobe Stock

-Breast Cancer and Personal Questions: What is okay and what isn’t?
+Personal questions about breast cancer: what is okay and what isn’t?

 Granny Stella did, and she did it in stride.
 She was an amazingly strong and confident woman, who had no issues voicing her opinion as loud as it needed to be.
 When she was diagnosed, the typical treatment was a radical full double mastectomy, and as she put it, “good luck I hope you don’t die” from her doctor.